ammarhakim/gkyl/doc/Grid.md

 ## `CartGrid`: Uniform, cartesian grid

 A uniform, cartesian grid can be constructed using the `CartGrid` constructor object.
 Grid from one to six dimensions can be made.
+We refer to the grid dimension as `NDIM`.

 For example, the following example creates a 2D grid:

 ~~~~~~~ {.lua}
 grid = Grid.CartGrid {